So, what is a sales strategy really?

 It’s said that leads who are not ready to buy just yet, represent about 80% of your future sales.

-Which means that unless you’ve got a plan to nurture these leads and help them to make up their mind about buying, you risk losing a lot of your future business.
+Which means that unless you’ve got an action plan to nurture these leads and help them to make up their mind about buying, you risk losing a lot of your future business.

 Here’s where a lead-nurturing plan helps.